romi/cablebot-build-and-test/README.md

 ## Getting Started
 As you have probably already noticed, this repo contains a number of submodules.
 The libraries used in this project all have a dependency on the google test suite as well as LCOV.
-This project uses CMake to download these external dependencies required to build the cablbot with minimal user intervention required.
+This project uses CMake to download these external dependencies required to build the cablebot with minimal user intervention required.
 Note: Everything is currently a debug build.
 This will change as the project progresses and is more thoroughly tested.

 1) Clone this repo.
 Since it contains submodules use the command:
-   **git clone --branch ci_dev --recurse-submodules https://github.com/romi/cablbot-build-and-test.git**
+   **git clone --branch ci_dev --recurse-submodules https://github.com/romi/cablebot-build-and-test.git**
    This will clone all the submodules, but it will leave the submodules in a detached state.
 This is normal.
 Don't panic!
 Leave that to me.
-2) From a terminal in your favourite flavour of linux, change into the cablbot-build-and-test directory.
+2) From a terminal in your favourite flavour of linux, change into the cablebot-build-and-test directory.
-   **cd cablbot-build-and-test**
+   **cd cablebot-build-and-test**
 3) Now we want to setup the out of source build:
    **mkdir my-build-directory**
    **cd my-build-directory**